Personal Finance: How I use Zelle

 One more essay.

-Zelle is a fast and easy way to send or receive money.
-It is a peer to peer network that bypasses conventional ways for money transfer and does not require a bank account number.
-It only requires a email or cell phone number.
+Zelle is a fast and easy way to send or receive small sums of money.
+It is a peer-to-peer network that bypasses conventional ways for money transfer and does not require a bank account number.
+It only requires an email or cell phone number.
 The email or cell phone identifies the unique financial institution that sends or receives the money and the financial institution involved itself is hidden.

 - Major Banks and Credit Unions

 - Many large banks, such as Bank of America, Chase, and Wells Fargo, provide Zelle services.
-All my banks offer it.
+All my banks offer it too.

 - Numerous credit unions also participate in the Zelle network.